LifeMC/LifeSkript/README.md

 Feel free to report all issues, make pull requests etc. but i can't guarantee these issues will be fixed.

 # Download Links
-You can download latest release from below: https://github.com/LifeMC/LifeSkript/releases/latest/
+You can download latest release from here: https://github.com/LifeMC/LifeSkript/releases/latest/

 If you want to use dev versions or your custom version, you should clone the repo and compile yourself.